-Bali, Indonesia: a three and a half hour flight from Perth, Western Australia which is cheap as chips (I paid $86AU the first time I went) to a tropical holiday destination where the food, drinks, shopping, taxis and hotels are…. cheap as chips! $100 Australian dollars = $1,000,000 Rupiah.
+Bali, Indonesia: a three and a half hour flight from Perth, Western Australia which is cheap as chips, (I paid $86AU the first time I went), to a tropical holiday destination where the food, drinks, shopping, taxis, and hotels are…. cheap as chips! $100 Australian dollars = $1,000,000 Rupiah.
 Bali is swarming with Australians, especially the people of sunny Perth.
 Perth, Western Australia is listed as Australia‘s most expensive state to live in.
-It’s no wonder the people of Perth travel to Bali to shop, stock up on supplies like your favorite snacks and beauty/bath/shower items and even have dental work, see optometrists, doctors and have surgery done.
-If you shopped around and got extremely cheap flights (which are easy to find), it would be cheaper to fly to Bali, stock up on all your long-life food items, bath and shower items, beauty items and drinks (non-alcoholic) that will last you like, forever (I still have a large stash of toothpaste, face masks, moisturizers, shampoo, conditioner, balms, mineral lipsticks etc…… trust me, stock up!!), stay in a beautiful hotel with a pool and swim up bar from anything between $18AUD – $48AUD a night depending on what type of room you want, grab a full body massage on the way back to the airport for about $20AU and you would have spent probably about the same amount for one or two weeks worth of shopping in Woolworths or Coles.
+It’s no wonder the people of Perth travel to Bali to shop, stock up on supplies like your favorite snacks and beauty/bath/shower items, and even have dental work done, see optometrists, doctors and have surgery.
+If you shopped around and got extremely cheap flights (which are easy to find), it would be cheaper to fly to Bali, stock up on all your long-life food items, bath and shower items, beauty items and drinks (non-alcoholic) that will last you forever, (I still have a large stash of toothpaste, face masks, moisturizers, shampoo, conditioner, balms, mineral lipsticks, etc…… trust me, stock up!!), stay in a beautiful hotel with a pool and swim-up bar from anything between $18AUD – $48AUD a night depending on what type of room you want, grab a full body massage on the way back to the airport for about $20AU and you would have spent probably about the same amount for one or two weeks worth of shopping in Woolworths or Coles.

 Arriving at Denpasar (DPS), Ngurah Rai International Airport Bali!